muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_give_player_weapon_ammo [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
-    - delay: FLOAT - Optional: how many seconds before the items are given.
+    - delay: DECIMAL - Optional: how many seconds before the items are given.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target (case sensitive).
     - weaponType: STRING - Optional: the name of a weapon to ensure the player has 1 of.
 Can be either in their weapon inventory or in their character inventory.
 If not provided no weapon is given or selected.
 The weapon name is Factorio's internal name of the gun type and is case sensitive.
     - forceWeaponToSlot: BOOLEAN - Optional: if True the weaponType will be placed/moved to the players weapon inventory.
 If there's no room a current weapon will be placed in the character inventory to make room.
 If False then the weapon will be placed in a free slot, otherwise the character inventory.
 Defaults to False